getify/foi-lang/README.md

 #### Concatable / Semigroup

-Concatable (formally, Semigroup) defines the ability for values to be "concatenated" (appended to each other).
+Concatable (formally, Semigroup) defines the ability for values to be "concatenated" (combined with each other).

 We've already seen a number of value types in **Foi** that are concatable.
 For example: strings and numbers.
 In fact, the `+` operator invokes the underlying *concatable* behavior for all such value types: